 ● Altitude: 1200 m

-●*How to get there by public transport*: Saint-Nicolas can be reached from Aosta by bus with the “Aosta-St.-Nicolas-Cerellaz” line.
-The timetables are available on the Arriva company website.
+● How to get there by public transport: Saint-Nicolas can be reached from Aosta by bus with the “Villeneuve - Saint-Pierre - Saint-Nicolas - Aosta” line.
+Timetables are available on the Arriva company website.

 Note - this information is not directly connected to the Cammino Balteo path but it is part of the Aosta Valley tourist offer.